mathiaskluge/dotfiles/README.md

 Use the install script as is.
 It prompts for a GitHub username to intialize chezmoi (requires this repo structure `{github_username}/dotfiles`).

-Or use the enitire structure replace contents of `home/` (the managed files by chezmoi) with your personal configs.
+Or use the entire structure and replace contents of `/home` (the managed files by chezmoi) with your personal configs.

 Note:
 - [run_once_after_setup-macos.sh.tmpl](https://github.com/mathiaskluge/dotfiles/blob/main/home/.chezmoiscripts/run_once_after_setup-macos.sh.tmpl) applies macOS settings.
 Customize or remove
-- [.chezmoi.toml.tmpl](https://github.com/mathiaskluge/dotfiles/blob/main/.chezmoi.toml.tmpl) captures name and email to be used in e.g. a gitconfig.
+- [.chezmoi.toml.tmpl](https://github.com/mathiaskluge/dotfiles/blob/main/.chezmoi.toml.tmpl) captures name and email to be used for gitconfig.
 Use or remove.

 ## Updates